meriyah/meriyah/README.md

 does use JavaScript runtime to validate the RegExp literal.
 That means Meriyah's RegExp support is only as good as JavaScript runtime's RegExp support.

-As of Auguest 2024, some latest RegExp features are not supported due to missing implementation in general JavaScript runtime.
+As of August 2024, some latest RegExp features are not supported due to missing implementation in general JavaScript runtime.

 - [RegExp modifiers](https://github.com/tc39/proposal-regexp-modifiers) (stage 3) is not supported